UjjwalPandey/Vehicle_Parking_System/README.md

 1. `initialize:` Initializes Parking Lot.
 2. `allotTicket:` Module handling ticket/slot allocation.
 3. `checkOut:` Module handling the vehicle check-out process.
-4. `processInput:` This function takes the command and  calls appropriate functions.
+4. `processParking:` This function takes the command and  calls appropriate functions.
 5. `checkSlotAvailabilityUtility:` Looks for if Parking Lot is initialized/prepared, and the slots are available.